OsmanRodrigues/mars-rover-navigator/README.md

 ## 1. Description

-This web fullstack project based in Node Js consists of the implementation of backend api and frontend app linked through containerization with Docker.
+This web fullstack project based in Clean Architecture using Node Js consists of the implementation of backend api and frontend app linked through containerization with Docker.

 ## 2. Concepts